ygda-org/programming-guide/sections/section-5.md

 We are gonna create a zone that kills the player immediately upon entering.
 Any future scene that kills the player when they enter an area will use this scene.

 1) Create a new scene with the root node as a `Area2D` and rename it to "DeathZone".
-Save it inside your scenes folder.
+Save it inside your scenes folder as `death_zone.tscn`

+> You should always strive to maintain a consistent naming convention in your projects.
+In this guide, we use pascal case for the node names and all lower case with underscores as spaces for the path names.
+Pascal case is just when every first letter is capitlized and there are no spaces.
+Ex: `LevelManager`

 2) Attach a new script to the node.
 Make sure to put this script in your `scripts` folder.